 First, if you want to be a startup success, it’s still a good idea to get a degree.
 Depending on the industry that you want to work in, a major in a field such as economics, business, or computer science, among others, can teach you a great deal.

-Alongside the classes required for your major, you could also dip into other departments, taking classes in such topics as communication, psychology, advertising, digital marketing, and video editing.
+Alongside the classes required for your major, you could also dip into other departments, learn from reliable video production companies like Standby Productions, or take classes in such topics as communication, psychology, advertising, digital marketing, and video editing.

 You can pay for your degree with financial aid and other sources, such as Earnest student loans, which you can apply for and get a decision on quickly.
 Your education will give you the underpinnings of knowledge that you need for success.

 Get the latest news, resources and tips to help you and your small business succeed.

 When it comes time to make your first video–which you can do while you are still in school–there are several questions you should ask yourself first.
 What do you hope to accomplish with your video?

 Do you want to launch a product, drive awareness of your brand, or inform your audience about something else?
 What is your goal?
 Who is your audience?
 Where will you post the video?
 How much do you expect to spend on it?

 To Script or Not to Script

 Do you need a script?
 The answer is it really depends.
 If your brand is to be an outdoors person who helps people decide what kind of gear to buy for kayaking or skiing, you may want to talk largely off the cuff as long as you are good at this.

 However, even in that instance, you might want at least an outline to help make sure you cover all the points and stay on track.